sohrak/aoc2020/README.md

 # aoc2020

-Advent of Code 2020 Solutions
+This repository contains my [Advent of Code 2020](https://adventofcode.com/2020) solutions.

+The files contained here are released under the MIT License.